willviles/Chattaaar/README.md

 ## Input Types

 * Input
-* Email // Creates an email field & validates a valid email address
+* Email - _Creates an email field & validates a valid email address_
 * Textarea
 * Select
 * Checkbox
 * Radio
-* Country // Adds a select box with a predefined array of countries as select options
+* Country - _Adds a select box with a predefined array of countries as select options_
-* Date // Must be used in conjunction with jQuery UI Datepicker
+* Date - _Must be used in conjunction with jQuery UI Datepicker_
-* Rating // Adds a star-based ratings widget
+* Rating - _Adds a star-based ratings widget_
-* Media // Validates URLs for YouTube & Soundcloud
+* Media - _Validates URLs for YouTube & Soundcloud_

 ## Defining Stages